casics/spiral/README.md

 ['save', 'defaults', 'button']
 ```

-Spiral also includes a command-line program named `spiral` in the [bin](bin) subdirectory to split strings provided on the command line or in a file.  (_**Note**_: Ronin and Samurai first load internal data files, which causes a start-up delay.
-In normal usage, inside an application, Spiral will only load the data once at first invocation and subsequent calls will be fast.
+Spiral also includes a command-line program named `spiral` in the [bin](bin) subdirectory; it will split strings provided on the command line or in a file, and is useful for experimenting with Spiral.  (_**Note**_: Ronin and Samurai first load internal data files, which causes a start-up delay.
+In normal usage, called from an application, Spiral will only load the data once at first invocation and subsequent calls will be fast.
 However, the command-line program can't save the data across invocations, so the startup cost occurs every time.
 This is only a one-time startup delay and not typical for normal Spiral usage.)

-Here are the splitters implemented in Spiral at this time:
+Here is a list of all the splitters implemented in Spiral at this time:

 | Splitter name          | Operation                                                                                                               |
 |------------------------|-------------------------------------------------------------------------------------------------------------------------|